Rijo-1/R22EF169/readme.md

 # Task 2

-## Avereage Claculator HTTP Microservice
+## Average Claculator HTTP Microservice

 Developed a frontend interface so that values will be fetched from apis but had issues with Apis as it had an cors issue